 Thus, to avoid any end moment surprises, the delivery team should try to estimate the efforts that may go into dealing with the risks and roadblocks and prepare plans for end deliverables accordingly.

-4. More frequent collaboration in the teamAgile methodology recommends short meetings daily between the teams.
+4. More frequent collaboration in the teamAgile software development with scrum recommends short meetings daily between the teams.
 These meetings help in re-evaluating the team’s progress every single day and adjusting the sprint goal accordingly.

 In Scrum, there are standup meetings daily.
 These meetings help in managing the focus of the delivery team as any blockers can be flagged and handled the same day they are encountered.
 The team members are also able to gather information about each other’s progress and are encouraged to share their inhibitions if any.